rmouritzen-splunk/ocsf-schema-compiler/README.md

 # OCSF Schema Compiler
-This is a Python library and command-line tool for compiling the Open Cybersecurity Schema Format (OCSF) schema, specifically the schema at https://github.com/ocsf/ocsf-schema.
+This is a Python library and command-line tool for compiling the Open Cybersecurity Schema Framework (OCSF) schema, specifically the schema at https://github.com/ocsf/ocsf-schema.

 ## Getting started
 There are three ways to use the OCSF Schema Compiler: